Jonas-Verhellen/Bayesian-Illumination/README.md

 ## Getting Started

-The easiest way to use GB-BI Gauche is to clone this repository and install the included conda environment.
+The easiest way to use GB-BI is to clone this repository and install the included conda environment.